apache/flagon-distill/docs/source/installation.rst

     $ pip install distill

-Advanced users can install Distill in a virtualenv if they wish.
+Users are strongly recommended to install Distill in a virtualenv.
 Instructions to setup an virtual environment will be explained below.

 .. note ::